atheck/react-elmish/README.md

 };
 ```

-Now we can create a typed cmd object for our messages type:
+Now we can create a `cmd` object for our messages type:

 ```ts
 const cmd = Elm.createCmd<Message>();